 For the record, here are the window stats for each window, along with the rod that was installed in each respective room.
 The conversation room window has a width of approximately 71″ — it also has a bit of wall space on either side of the window casing that I wanted some pretty generous overlap for the curtains.
 I installed the West Elm curtain rod (HERE) in the 60″-108″ length in this room…

 The dining room has a window width of approximately 96″ — it also has very limited space between the window casings and the walls but I wanted to extend the rod as close to the full length of the room as possible.
-I used the Amazon rod (HERE) in the 120″-240″ option.
+I used the Amazon extra long curtain rod (HERE) in the 120″-240″ option.

 In both rooms, I used my go-to, inexpensive curtain rings that ship free via Amazon (HERE).
 They come in five finishes but I used black for both.
 They pair perfectly with my pleated drapes that have metal curtain hooks sewn into each pleat — you can find those HERE; my color is Linen Weave Vanilla Bean and right now, they’re offering an additional 5% off lowest sale price with code KELLEY.